Last Updated on August 6, 2022

 Mineral Point celebrates its heritage once a year with the Cornish Fest.
 Here, you can eat Cornish food and discover Cornish traditions (The Red Rooster Cafe has a couple of traditional menu items year round).
 The downtown area is home to many art galleries and studios where you can buy unique one of a kind pieces.
 Shake Rag Alley hold various creative workshops and retreats throughout the year.

 Find out more about Mineral Point here: The Best Things To Do In Mineral Point, Wisconsin

 Wisconsin Dells – Waterpark Capital Of The World

 I love a good adrenaline rush and the Wisconsin Dells is the perfect place to get your fix regardless of the time of the year!
 With both indoor and outdoor waterparks , you could go back multiple times and still not visit every one of them!
 I’ve only visited during the winter, so have yet to check out the outdoor parks, however my favourite indoor waterpark is the Kalahari, it has plenty of slides for adults as well as children!

 The Wisconsin Dells is jam packed full of other attractions, not just waterparks!
-The Tommy Bartlett Exploratory is an interesting hands on science museum, WizardQuest is a fun interactive story based scavenger hunt, Pirates Cove Mini Golf has a total of 91 holes and there are plenty of other ways to enjoy the outdoors.
+The Tommy Bartlett Exploratory is an interesting hands on science museum.
+WizardQuest is a fun interactive story based scavenger hunt.
+Pirates Cove Mini Golf has a total of 91 holes, several operators have zip line tours and there are plenty of other ways to enjoy the outdoors.
 Here is my guide for Tips And Things To Do In Wisconsin Dells For Adults!